 At this point, you should answer the following questions:

-- Should the design be presented analogue or digitally?
+- Should the design be presented analog or digitally?

 - Should it be displayed in 2D or 3D?